maxkoshevoi/MyMicroservice/README.md

 - Instructions for each stage executed top to bottom.
 - Only stages that "final" stage depends on are executed.
 - During **Debug** build Visual Studio only executes "base" stage.
 Visual Studio handles the rest of the process without regard to the contents of the Dockerfile.
 If you want to disable the performance optimization and build as the Dockerfile specifies, then set the `ContainerDevelopmentMode` property to `Regular` in the project file (or docker compose project file, if you use it).
 - Multistage build also helps to reduce image size.
-For example, you don't need while .Net SDK to run the app, but you need it to build it, so "build" stage can use `sdk` image to build the app, and "final" stage can use `runtime` image and just copy artifacts of the "build" stage.
+For example, you don't need whole .Net SDK to run the app, but you need it to build it, so "build" stage can use `sdk` image to build the app, and "final" stage can use `runtime` image and just copy artifacts of the "build" stage.
 - Each instruction doesn't get executed every time you create new image.
 Docker tracks what changed from the previous run and only executes instructions after first updated file is copied.
 That's why "restore" steps are done separately from build.
 This optimization [works only for local builds and self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/containers/build-image?view=azure-devops#is-reutilizing-layer-caching-during-builds-possible-on-azure-pipelines) though.
 - Azure Pipelines can be configured to [cache Docker images](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/caching?view=azure-devops#docker-images), but most common ones are already [pre-cached](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/containers/build-image?view=azure-devops#what-pre-cached-images-are-available-on-hosted-agents).